OpenEvalProject/evals/manuscripts/elife-64907/v1/manuscript.md

 In addition to the cluster size analysis above, we used another measure (i.e., peak size) to quantify the spatial structure of the calcium intensity.
 The peak size was computed for each image as follows.
 First, we collected the pixels that had an intensity value larger than 95 percentile of the entire pixels in each image.
 Then, we identified the clusters of these selected pixels by checking if multiple pixels (peaks) were adjacent to each other at the top, bottom, left, or right.
 Finally, we counted the number of pixels in each cluster and computed the average.
 Similarly to the cluster size measure above, we normalized this value by using a null model.
 We computed the peak size for 1000 randomized images that were obtained by shuffling the intensity values in the pixels in the original image.
 The results were averaged over the 1000 null data, which we used for the normalization.

-## Statistics
+### Statistics

 Statistics were performed by Eclipse (Eclipse foundation) and Prism5 (Graphpad).
 For the data points that did not violate the assumption of normality and homogeneity of variance (D’Agostino and Brown-Forsythe test), parametric statistics were applied.
 The data points that were significantly different from the normal distribution were analyzed with nonparametric statistics.
 The significance level of statistical tests was set to 0.05.
 For details, see Supplementary file 1.

+To estimate the acquisition curve dynamics (Figure 1E), hyperbola curve fitting was applied:

+$$
+LI=\frac{At}{B+t}
+$$

-To estimate the acquisition curve dynamics (Figure 1E), hyperbola curve fitting was applied:LI=AtB+twhere A and B are constants, t is the training duration, and LI is learning index.
+where A and B are constants, t is the training duration, and LI is learning index.
 ‘A’ denotes the theoretical maximum value of LI (i.e., plateau) and ‘B’ the training duration required to reach the half of the maximum (i.e., acquisition speed).
 To test the statistical significance of observed differences in A and B (ΔAobs. and ΔBobs.) between genotypes, we performed permutation tests (Knijnenburg et al., 2009); we randomly shuffled the experimental dataset by reassigning the group labels and fitted a hyperbola function to the data to calculate the differences in A and B between groups (ΔAperm. and ΔBperm.).
 The procedure was repeated over 2000 runs to generate the null distributions of ΔAperm. and ΔBperm. for testing the statistical significance of ΔAobs. and ΔBobs.